 - Where: Carnoustie

-Scottish player, Major winner and a two-time Ryder Cup player, Paul Lawrie joined forces with the European Tour to launch this event in 2015 in his Aberdeenshire homeland as part of the Race to Dubai series of events.
-The first event saw a 64-man field, competing for a €1 million prize in a match-play format.
+Scottish player, Major winner and a two-time Ryder Cup player, Paul Lawrie joined forces with the European Tour to launch this event in 2015 as part of the Race to Dubai series of events.
+It will see a 64-man field, competing for a €1 million prize in a match-play format.
+All adult tickets come with a free ticket to the Prostate Cancer UK Scottish Seniors Open held from 19 - 21 August at the same venue, while admission is free to under 18s.

 - When: 4 - 7 August 2016